AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Methods

 \section{Methods}

 In this section, we present our proposed VLA method.
-We begin with the preliminaries (\ref{sec:method_pre}), followed by the AVA-VLA framework (\ref{sec:method_framework}) and the detailed description of the proposed active visual attention module (\ref{sec:method_AVA}).
+We begin with the preliminaries (\ref{sec:method_pre}), followed by the AVA-VLA framework (\ref{sec:method_framework}) and the detailed description of the proposed Active Visual Attention module (\ref{sec:method_AVA}).
 We then explain our training and inference procedures (\ref{sec:method_train}).
+An overview of the proposed AVA-VLA framework is shown in Figure \ref{fig:framework}.